-We use the parallel dataset ParaDetox [Logacheva et al., 2022] in our experiments.
+We use the English parallel dataset ParaDetox [Logacheva et al., 2022] in our experiments.
 This dataset contains pairs of sentences in rude and neutral forms, which allows us to train text detoxification models in a way similar to neural machine translation.
 The scale of the dataset also makes training faster and more convenient.
-We follow the evaluation pipeline presented by Logacheva et al. [2022] and measure the performance of our models using three metrics: STA (style transfer accuracy), SIM (similarity), and FL (fluency of the generated text).
+We follow the evaluation pipeline presented by Logacheva et al. [2022] and measure the performance of our models using three metrics: STA (style transfer accuracy), SIM (similarity), and FL (fluency of generated text).
 STA measures how well the model transfers the style of the input sentence from rude to neutral.
 SIM measures how similar the meaning of the generated sentence is to the input sentence.
 FL measures how fluent and natural the generated sentence is.

-Results We depict the results of our experiments with compression in Table 7.7 and provide the extended version of the table with variations included in Table A.3.
+Results We show the results of our compression experiments in Table 7.8 and provide the extended version of the table with variations included in Table A.3.
 Text generation also preserves the trend shown in language comprehension.
 However, unlike GLUE, in the task of detoxification, all the compressed models in the Single-train pipeline are hallucinating and generating senseless tokens at low and medium ranks.
-We depict these results with italic.
+We represent these results in italic.
+Pre-trained BART model is available at Hugginface 4.

-Overall, the TTM and SVD approaches show the best results at low ranks in all tasks.
+In general, the TTM and SVD approaches show the best results in low ranks on all tasks.
 At medium and high ranks, FWSVD breaks ahead.
 FWSVD demonstrates the most significant benefits at medium ranks, while the impact becomes nearly imperceptible at higher compression levels.
-Therefore, it is essential to highlight that the Fisher information acquired for the language modeling task also contributes to improvements in metrics that are not directly related to LM (such as STA and FL); moreover, they are obtained by the auxiliary neural network model.
+Therefore, it is essential to note that the Fisher information acquired for the language modelling task also contributes to improvements in metrics that are not directly related to LM (such as STA and FL); moreover, they are obtained by the auxiliary neural network model.